Felixburton7/Deepflex_v1.0/README.md

 A lightweight, temperature-aware protein flexibility predictor in python.

 DeepFlex predicts per-residue Root Mean Square Fluctuation (RMSF) profiles from protein sequence/structure features using a hybrid deep-learning architecture that combines protein language model embeddings (ESM-C) with geometric descriptors and attention to capture long-range effects—delivering MD-like flexibility signals in seconds rather than hours.
-It’s designed to be fast, practical, and easy to run as a research codebase for reproducible experiments and benchmarking.

 <div style="background-color: #f1f8ff; border: 1px solid #c8e1ff; border-radius: 6px; padding: 15px; margin-bottom: 25px;">
   <strong>📢 Project Status:</strong> This repository contains the complete codebase for a final year dissertation at the University of Edinburgh.
 This project won the <a href="https://www.biochemistry.org/grants-and-awards/grants-and-bursaries/undergraduate-recognition-awards/current-awardees/" target="_blank">UK Undergraduate Biochemical Society Award</a> and achieved the highest grade of the year (2025).
 The core architecture is currently being refactored into a final, publication-ready package.